Biographical Sketch of Bill and Sonia Shaw,

 A mini-furlough of five months followed a four and one-half year term in 2001.
 After settling Gwen in California with her grandmother in order to begin college, the rest of the family returned to Africa.

-This past term saw the opening of the Bible school campus in Moundou, with thirteen students preparing for full-time ministry.
+The last term in Chad saw the opening of the Bible school campus in Moundou, with thirteen students preparing for full-time ministry.
 The first phase of construction was completed with a multipurpose building housing the chapel, classrooms, library and administrative space, two houses for the school teaching staff, and the first student dorm in addition to water and electrical infrastructure.
 Sonia taught over 120 students English as a second language in Moundou.
 Several of her students were Muslims.
-The Shaw's are currently in the USA for two reasons- to pursue MA degree studies that will expand their platform of ministry in Africa and to share with their financial partners what has happened in this last term.
+This Biblel school graduated 89 new pastors since 2010, many of whom are planting new churches throughout the nation of Chad.

 Both daughters are married.
-Gwen resides in Port Orchard, a city west of Seattle and is pursuing her elementary school teaching career, with a BA in education with her husband Kenn.
-Bethany graduated from Northwest University and with her husband Eric is currently teaaching English as a second language in Ulan Batar, Mongolia.
+Gwen resides in Port Orchard, a city west of Seattle and teache 4th garde in the public school.
+Bethany graduated from Northwest University and with her husband Eric is currently teaching English as a second language in Ulaan Batar, Mongolia.